aryaman-patel/motion-blur/README.md

 The model can also be trained on the included dataset.

 The `preprocess_data.py` folder contains the the code to resize all the images to a standard size of `300x460` for the model to process them.
-However, the example dataset has already been preprocessed to this size.
+The example dataset has already been preprocessed to this size.

 In order to see the results on the example image, run the `flow_field.py` file that produces the optical flow vector field, of the results `result_flowfield.mat` obtained by running inference on an example image `8143_021_blurryimg.png`.